Danzee988/react-assignment/README.md

 + In the actors page there is information about the actor and all the movies that actor was casted in.
 + In the filters card a vote average filter has been added which displays movies that range in the selected vote average.
 + In the filter card a sort order has been added that sorts the displayed movies depending on which option the user has selected
++ In every page displaying movies im using pagination where I specify the number of movies to display
++ Creation and login of an account with the use of firebase

 ## Setup requirements.